walker1001/BigDataWithDocker-Kafka-Spark-HDFS-Grafana/README.md

 (https://developers.amadeus.com/blog/free-fake-pnr-sample-data)

 The pipeline supports batch view and real-time view:
- - In batch view, user can using SQL api and python to query and visuzlie data in HDFS
+ - In batch view, user can using SQL api and python to query and visualize data in HDFS
  - For real-time view, we simple logs the number of recieved records every 10 seconds

 How it works?